stratosphereips/bsy-clippy/README.md

 # bsy-clippy

-`bsy-clippy.py` is a lightweight Python client for interacting with an [Ollama](https://ollama.ai) server.
+`bsy-clippy` is a lightweight Python client for the [OpenAI](https://platform.openai.com/) Chat Completions API (and compatible deployments).

 It supports both **batch (stdin) mode** for one-shot prompts and **interactive mode** for chatting directly in the terminal.
 You can also load **system prompts** from a file to guide the LLM’s behavior.